Azure-Samples/azure-search-rest-samples/Quickstart/README.md

 1. For each request, update the Header to use the admin api-key of your service, which you can obtain from the portal.
 1. Next, update the URL of each request to use the name of your search service.
 1. Send each request to the service.

-## AzureSearchQuickstart collection

-Includes 4 requests used to create an index, load documents, search the index, and query system information.
-Request bodies include JSON documents that provides index and documents.

-This collection is used in [Quickstart: Create an Azure Search index using Postman and the REST API](https://docs.microsoft.com/azure/search/search-get-started-postman).

-## Caselaw collection

-Includes 4 requests used to create an index, data source, skillset, and indexer using [Caselaw demo data](https://github.com/Azure-Samples/azure-search-sample-data/tree/master/caselaw) from Azure Search Sample Data.

-This collection is used in [How to get started with Knowledge Store](https://docs.microsoft.com/azure/search/knowledge-store-howto).